mvolkmann/blog/src/warp.md

 in that order, but not necessarily together.
 This would match "fastlane screenshots".

+## AI Commands

+To generate a command using an AI search, press ctrl-`.
+Enter English text describing the desired command and press return.
+For example, entering "delete local git branch" suggests "git branch -d branch_name".
+To accept this suggestion, click the "Input Command" button or press cmd-return.
+Replace any placeholders and press return to execute the command.

 ## Workflows

 Workflows are named sets of commands (typically just one)